Agricultural Soils Capability Assessment

 House Bill 3647 (Bill) (2010)

 created a process for property owners and others who wish to challenge published soils information on agricultural land when applying for certain land use changes.
-Such an application must be accompanied by more detailed soils data produced by a professional soil classifier.
+Such an application must be accompanied by more detailed soils data produced by a professional soil classifier or soil scientist.
 The bill creates a role for the Oregon Department of Land Conservation and Development (the department) in this process.

 Soil capability plays an important determinative role in many land use decisions under Oregon’s statewide land use planning program.
 For this reason, the bill requires that individuals performing soils analyses be fully qualified as a Certified Professional Soil Classifier (CPSC) or have equivalent qualifications.
 The bill also requires soils professionals to be in good standing with the Soil Science Society of America (SSSA), meaning that the soils professional must sign an ethics statement and complete regular continuing education requirements.
 These qualifications and the department’s role in the process create a high professional standard for complete and accurate soils reports that challenge published agricultural land capability information.